TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

 By following the approach demonstrated in this example, the user can:

 1. Employ well-established HTML/CSS/JS charting libraries on the server side or outside the web environment.
-This app showcases [Chart.js][chart.js].
+This app showcases usage of [Chart.js][chart.js].
 2. Use frontend styling options for the charts, like Bootstrap or Material typography.
 3. Perform an easy programmatic export to an image with few lines of code.
 4. Re-use the same chart-drawing code on the server side and the client side